Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Numerical Results and Discussions

-This subsection investigates the SE-EE tradeoff performance of the RS and NoRS strategies where the RS/NoRS precoders are designed by the GCP since it generates better objective values and incurs the least CPU time.
+This subsection investigates the SE-EE tradeoff performance of the RSMA and SDMA where the RSMA/SDMA precoders are designed by the LB II since it is more general for $K$-user systems and generates better objective values than the low-complexity algorithm for the two-user system.

 Fig.~\ref{tradeoff-K2} shows the SE-EE tradeoff generated by our proposed weighted-sum approach (\ref{RS-tradeoff-SOO}) and weighted-power approach (\ref{RS-tradeoff-weighted-power-problem}) when $K=2$ and $[\theta_{1},\theta_{2}]=[0,\pi/9]$. \textit{Firstly}, it is obvious that the performances of the weighted-sum and weighted-power approaches are the same.
 While the mathematical model of the weighted-power metric is more concise than the weighted-sum metric. \textit{Secondly}, when SNR=15 dB, the EE and SE remain unchanged in the range of $w$ from 0 to 1, which indicates that the interests between EE and SE do not conflict with each other at low SNR. \textit{Finally}, when SNR=25 dB, we noticed a tradeoff between EE and SE.
 Since the performance of the weighted-sum approach and the weighted-power approach is the same, the following simulations only adopt the weighted-sum approach to investigate the SE-EE tradeoff performance.